Trenton McKinley — Awake After the Donation Papers Were Signed (2018)

 His mother, Jennifer Reindl, described what followed: the confirmatory brain-activity test scheduled for the next day was cancelled, and over the following days he regained consciousness and went on to talk, read, do math, and eventually walk again.
 'From no brain waves to now walking and talking and reading, doing math,' Reindl told CBS News.
 'A miracle.'
 He was left with seizures and nerve pain and faced more surgery to repair his skull.

-This looks like a Mode A case — an unexplained recovery from the edge of death — but the grading turns on a definition rather than a wonder.
-Brain death is a specific clinical and legal determination, and the reporting is clear that the confirmatory test was cancelled when his condition improved.
-The recovery, in other words, came before any finalized declaration of death, not after one.
+Brain death is a specific clinical and legal determination.
+The reporting is clear that the confirmatory test was cancelled when his condition improved, so the recovery came before any finalized declaration of death, not after one.
 A child with catastrophic but not irreversibly total brain injury, sustained on adrenaline and a machine, who then improves, has suffered a tragedy that ended far better than feared — a severe injury that turned out survivable.
+The recovery occurred before, not after, a finalized declaration.

 The natural reading is strong.
 The figures that make the story sound like a resurrection — 'no brain waves,' fifteen minutes without circulation — come through family recollection relayed to the press, not through a published medical record, and severe pediatric brain injury recovers across a wider and less predictable range than adult injury.
 The deficits he was left with — seizures, nerve pain, the need for further skull surgery — are what a severe but survivable injury leaves behind, not what a body that had genuinely died would carry.